 In order to apply for the WI designation, departments must submit the following materials to the WAC Committee through CourseLeaf:

 - A WI course application and review planner that demonstrates how the course and instruction satisfy both the WI criteria and the targeted WI learning outcomes chosen for the course

 - A syllabus with WI syllabus statement, WI course criteria, and targeted WI learning outcomes articulated explicitly on it

-When reviewing a course application, WAC Committee members will use this evaluation sheet.
+When reviewing a course application, WAC Committee members will use this evaluation rubric.
 In general, however, members expect to see that the basic course criteria are satisfied.
 Additionally, members are particularly interested to see how the WI learning outcomes are supported by the instruction and assessed through the writing assignments.
 Some basic questions that members typically ask when reviewing a course include:

 - What are the learning outcomes?